marcosdelgado0408/enterprise-management-system/README.md

 # enterprise-management-system

-project made for my Programing Language class in c++
+this project was made for my programing language class in Federal University of Rio Grande do Norte - IMD , also this was made to implement what i learnd about basic object oriented programing in c++.